tropy/docs/using_tropy/project_view/tags.md

 Once you have created a tag, you can assign it a color.
 In the tag list in the sidebar, right-click on the tag name and navigate to Change Color.
 If you assign a color to a tag, items with that tag will receive a small colored circle in grid view so that you can easily see which items have colored tags.

+## View tagged items

+To view tagged items, click on the tag name in the sidebar.
+The items with that tag will appear in the item table.
+Note that if you have a list selected, only items within that list will appear in the tagged-items results.